Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/vin_cli.rst

 *VIN™* commands are assessable through the *VIN™ Command Line Interface (CLI)* which acts as a Hypertext Transfer Protocol (HTTP) client for reaching the *VIN™* HTTP server from the command line.
 Note: the *VIN™ CLI* will be installed during the installation of the *VIN™*.

 The following table displays a list of APIs that are accessible through the *VIN™ CLI*.
-For examples, and the outputs of each API, please refer to the :ref:`vin-cli-func` section.
+For examples, and the outputs of each command, please refer to the :ref:`vin-cli-func` section.

 .. _vincli-commands: